BYLAWS of Association for Financial Counseling and Planning Education, U.S.A. (the “Association”)

 3. Vacancies.
 A vacancy in any office because of death, resignation, removal, disqualification or otherwise, may be filled by election by the members of the Board of Directors for the unexpired portion of the term.

 5. President-Elect.
-The President-Elect shall be elected by the Board of Directors and shall be a member of the Board of Directors.
-In the absence of the President or in the event of the President’s inability or refusal to act, the President-Elect shall perform the duties of the President, and when so acting, shall have all the powers of and be subject to all the restrictions placed upon the President.
-The President-Elect shall perform such other duties as from time to time may be assigned to the President-Elect by the President or by the Board of Directors.
+In the absence of the President or in the event of the President’s inability to act, the President-Elect shall perform the duties of the President, and when so acting, shall have all the powers of and be subject to all the restrictions placed upon the President.
+The President-Elect shall perform such other duties as may be assigned by the Board of Directors.

 6. Past President.
 The Past President shall be the individual who served as President immediately preceding the current President unless otherwise decided by the Board of Directors, in its sole discretion.
-The Past President shall serve as Chairperson of the Nominating Committee and shall perform such duties as from time to time may be assigned to the Past President by the President or the Board of Directors.
+The Past President shall serve as an advisor to the current President and Board of Directors and shall perform such other duties as may be assigned by the Board of Directors.

 ARTICLE IX

-1. Contracts.
-The Board of Directors may authorize the Executive Director or any officer or officers, agent or agents of the Association, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Association, and such authority may be general or confined to specific instances.
+officers, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Association.
+Such authority may be general or confined to specific instances, but must be in accordance with the procurement policy, if applicable.

 ARTICLE X